Skyyo/android-template/README.md

 * Run IDE's ```remove unused resources```.
 Be carefull to check the changes before commiting, so you don't accidentaly remove classes, which are just temporarily unused.
 * Run IDE's ```convert png's to webp's```.
 * Check the [r8](https://developer.android.com/studio/build/shrink-code#enable) rules to prevent release .apk/.aab issues as much as possible.
-* It won't hurt to use [canary leak](https://square.github.io/leakcanary/) to check whether you don't have serious issues with memory leaks
+* It won't hurt to use [canary leak](https://square.github.io/leakcanary/) to check whether you don't have serious issues with memory leaks.
+* [Strict mode](https://developer.android.com/reference/android/os/StrictMode) might be helpfull to do a few optimizations.

 # Additonal advices
 * Invest some time into getting used to [IDE shortcuts](https://developer.android.com/studio/intro/keyboard-shortcuts).
 Doing so will save you a lot of time.